 Plan to work around the pain

 The first thing that you need to realize right off the bat is that you aren’t going to be able to prevent every injury from happening, but then you are going to have to confront that pain when it presents itself in your life.
 Sometimes that means you will have to end up taking painkillers unless you want scream your way through life.
-But oftentimes that’s not necessary and some people are too quick to jump online and head to the nearest online pharmacy to buy Tramadol or some other medication to stop pain.
+But oftentimes that’s not necessary and some people are too quick to jump online and head to the nearest online pharmacy to buy medication to stop pain.

 By understanding and technology think the fact that pain is simply a signal from your body to your brain that things aren’t the way they should be you’ll be able to plan a pain relief protocol that works to remedy your specific situation.